n8n-io/n8n-docs/docs/hosting/installation/cloud.md

 ## Cloud IP addresses

 !!! warning "Cloud IP addresses change without warning"
-    n8n doesn't guarantee static source IP addresses, as Cloud operates in a dynamic environment, scaling to meet demand.
+    n8n can't guarantee static source IPs, as Cloud operates in a dynamic cloud provider environment and scales its infrastructure to meet demand.
+You should use strong authentication and secure transport protocols when connecting into and out of n8n.

-The IP address is currently `20.218.202.73`.
-This is subject to change.
-The NAT addresses are `20.79.227.226` and `20.79.72.36`, but this is also subject to change.
+Uutbound traffic may currently appear to originate from any of:

+* 20.79.227.226
+* 20.79.72.36
+* 20.218.202.73